How to Create a Smart Home – What You Need to Know About Smart Home Technology

 Bringing a suitable qualified installer on board early means they can effectively plan what cabling needs to be fitted and where.
 For instance, most homes will not have wiring installed around the windows by default – but if you plan on fitting smart blinds, this is essential.

 Living at home for longer is a major factor for those investing in smart tech products and installations.
 Getting the infrastructure right is crucial for a flexible, reliable and future-ready smart home that’s capable of evolving alongside your changing needs.
-“All cabling should be CAT6 as an absolute minimum,” says Owen.
+“All cabling should be CAT6 as an absolute minimum,” says Owen, owner of Cinema Works.
 “CAT6A is even better and higher bandwidth for future needs.”

 Darren from Baulogic recommends going for a hard-wired system using the KNX open global standard.
 “This supports heating, security, shading and lighting,” he says.